 An Overhead Conveyor System is the Solution

-Traditional storage was not an option because of the length of time it would take to store and retrieve the containers and the space it would require.
+Traditional storage was not an option.
+Because of the length of time it would take to store and retrieve the containers and space it would require.

 Instead, Scepter chose a storage option that completely eliminated the time and space needed for traditional storage.

-A 425-metre overhead conveyor system was installed to carry finished containers from a loading station.
-Once loaded into storage crates suspended from the conveyor, the containers are carried up into the overhead space of the plant at a 45 degree angle.
-The conveyor then zig-zags along the length and width of the plant’s ceiling, essentially providing a ‘dynamic’ storage space without using any additional floor space or taking any staff time to place the containers into storage.
+A 425-meter overhead conveyor system was installed to carry finished containers from a loading station.
+Once loaded into storage crates suspended from the conveyor.
+The containers are carried up into the overhead space of the plant at a 45-degree angle.
+The conveyor then zig-zags along the length and width of the plant’s ceiling.
+Essentially providing a ‘dynamic’ storage space without using any additional floor space or taking any staff time to place the containers into storage.

 The conveyor then descends back to floor level where the containers are removed from the storage crates and prepared for shipping.

 The conveyor features a variable-speed chain drive.
 That gives operators full control over the rate at which containers are delivered to the shipping area.
 Each conveyor carrier carries up to four storage crates, or a total of 20 fuel containers, suspended on carrier hooks that feature safety cables to protect workers and machinery below.
 The entire conveyor can carry a total load of almost 40,000 lbs.

 The Scepter overhead conveyor system is yet another example of the versatility and flexibility that overhead conveyor systems have in solving a wide range of manufacturing, warehousing, and shipping processes.